 If you feel like splurging then the high-end hotels in Barcelona help you get rid of your money easily.
-Epic locations matching stellar views and luxury treatment are what makes these hotels stand out for your 3 days in Barcelona.
+Epic locations matching stellar views and luxury treatment are what make these hotels stand out for your 3 days in Barcelona.

 Hotel 1898: Located right on Las Ramblas, this hotel is from the 19th century and has an outdoor and indoor pool, as well as spa facilities.
 Their classic room can be yours for €140 a night.
 Check out if they have room for you here.

 Duquesa de Cardona: Location, Location, Location.
 And grand design in a historic building.
 This hotel is located just from the Barcelona Marina, has a stellar rooftop view and 2 pools.
 For less than €200 a night, you can enjoy this luxury.
 Check availability here.

 Hotel Casa Fuster G.L Monumento: Who doesn’t want to sleep in a real Modernist historic monumental building?
 It is a Unesco World Heritage site!
 Wow!
 This hotel offers luxury rooms, a rooftop terrace, a pool, and an excellent breakfast for €215 a night.
 And they are located right at the head of Passeig de Gracia.
 Make sure to check this hotel out here.

 How to get around Barcelona?